Deep-Web-Solutions-GmbH/dws-wordpress-core/readme.txt

 = 1.3.4 =
 * Add an install notice when the DWS Core has been copied to the filesystem for the first time.
+* Added reinstall button and some content in the DWS dashboard.
+* Add frontend and backend support (ajax_url).

 = 1.3.2 =
 * Added instructions to overridable templates.